evandhoffman/tautulli-exporter/.github/copilot_instructions.md

 - [ ] Grafana dashboard JSON
 - [ ] Helm chart (optional)

 **Dashboard Sync:** When adding, renaming, or removing exporter metrics, update `tautulli-dashboard.json` to reflect the new metric names and label usage.
+Dashboard guidance:
+- Prefer **Stat** or small **Gauge** panels (avoid tables for core content lists).
+- For duration/seconds metrics, set `fieldConfig.defaults.unit` to **`dtdurations`**.
+- Use `topk(N, metric)` and reduce options (e.g., `lastNotNull`) for Stat panels to surface the top items and avoid multi-series ambiguity.
-Keep dashboard queries and panel IDs consistent with metric names; include a quick example of new queries in the PR description so reviewers can verify visualizations.
+- Include example queries and panel IDs in the PR description to help reviewers validate the visualizations.

 ---